kravchik/jcommon/README.md

 [super]
 ```

+* java8's .stream() I consider not usable
 * each collection extends standard java collection, so you can use it whenever standard collection would else be used
-* just add some useful methods (java8's .stream() I consider not usable)
-* all added methods are not modifying collection
+* just added some functional not modifying methods
 * yes, there are copies everywhere, but hey!
 Optimize it when your profiler say you so!
-* very convinient
+* very convenient
+* resulting code is looking like Xtend's or Scala's but with pure java

 ##ANIO
 **yk.jcommon.net.anio**